 Overview.
-As of December 31, 2022, 20 class-action cases, excluding the shareholder cases described below, were pending in the United States against Reynolds Defendants.
+As of December 31, 2023, 19 class-action cases, were pending in the United States against Reynolds Defendants and/or its indemnitees.
 These class actions seek recovery for personal injuries allegedly caused by cigarette smoking or, in some cases, for economic damages allegedly incurred by cigarette or e-cigarette consumers.